agzz8/Crypto-trading-bot/README.md

 # Crypto-trading-bot

-### backtesting.py will:
+Script to easily batch test a trading strategy written in pine language in TradingView.
+It will:
  *Open a selenium browser
  *Test a Tradingview strategy for each stock or cryptocurrency in a predefined watchlist *Generate extra metrics
  *Save strategy metrics in a CSV file for further revision

 ### Instructions:
   *Open your TradingView account